Swiggityyy/WebsitePersonal/README.md

 # WebsitePersonal
-Custom Site using React.js and a little bit of python data sorting :)
+Custom Site using React.js, AWS s3 for image hosting (couldn't figure out cloudfront lol) and a little bit of python data sorting :)